 Contact the Housing Office:

-The Shelby Housing Office, serving Cleveland County, is located at 127 W. Graham St Shelby, NC 28150.
-The Main Housing Office, serving Rutherford, Polk, and McDowell Counties, is located at 111 W Court St Rutherfordton, NC 28139 (the entrance is around back, at the parking lot between Rutherfordton Town Hall and the building – under the green awning).
+The Main Housing Office, serving Cleveland, Rutherford, Polk, and McDowell Counties, is located at 111 W Court St Rutherfordton, NC 28139 (the entrance is around back, at the parking lot between Rutherfordton Town Hall and the building – under the green awning).

 The Housing Choice Voucher Home-Ownership Program